 The Maji Maji War in Tanganyika (modern-day Tanzania), beginning in July 1905 and ending in July 1907, was the most significant African challenge to German colonial rule.
 The war lasted two years and involved people over 10,000 square miles.

-During the “scramble for Africa” that began with the Berlin Conference of 1884–85, four major regions in Africa was invaded by Germany, including Tanganyika (modern-day Tanzania), Togo, Cameroon and Namibia.
+During the “scramble for Africa” that began with the Berlin Conference of 1884–85, four major regions in Africa were invaded by Germany, including Tanganyika (modern-day Tanzania), Togo, Cameroon and Namibia.
 All four were sites of conflicts between African people and the German colonial troops called “Schutztruppe.”
 Tanzania had been invaded largely through the efforts of the German Colonization Society, founded by Karl Peters.
 When Germany established its control over Tanzania by 1898, it imposed a particularly violent regime in order to control the population, including a policy of killing kings who resisted German occupation.
 This earned Peters, the name “Milkono wa Damu,” meaning “Man with Blood on His Hands.”
 Throughout this period of German occupation the Tanzanian people were subjected to high taxation and a system of forced labor, whereby they were required to grow cotton and build roads for the European invaders.

 These German policies were not only unpopular, they also had serious effects on the lives of the Tanzanian people changing the social fabric of the society.
 Many Tanzanians were reduced to manual labor on plantations run by the Germans, losing their independence and former lifestyles.
 Also, since men were forced away from their homes to work, women were forced to assume some of the traditional male roles.